 Follow us on social media at #MalariaFuture

-Read more about our malaria activities in our 2020 Novartis in Society ESG Report.
+Read more about our malaria activities in our Novartis in Society Integrated Report 2021.

 Working toward a malaria-free world

 Despite the tremendous progress made in combating malaria, one child still dies from the disease every two minutes.
 Novartis is committed to contributing to the WHO’s target of reducing malaria-related child mortality by at least 90% in 2030.
-As part of the PAMAfrica research consortium led by Medicines for Malaria Venture, we initiated the development of a new formulation of our ACT for infants weighing less than 5 kilograms.
+As part of the PAMAfrica research consortium led by Medicines for Malaria Venture, we initiated the development of a new formulation of our ACT for infants weighing less than 5 kilograms – the clinical trial started in 2021.
 This is one of the most vulnerable groups affected by malaria, for whom there is currently no approved treatment.